adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 ## 2. Lack of browser support

-[Most browsers support the placeholder but some don't](http://caniuse.com/#feat=input-placeholder).
-For people using an unsupported browser, the placeholder is completely unavailable creating a broken experience.
+[Not all browsers support the placeholder](http://caniuse.com/#feat=input-placeholder).
+In which case, the user will suffer a broken experience.

 <div class="image">
 	<figure>